What does PJ stand for?

 The PJ Library initiative is building a stronger Jewish people, one book at a time.
 At this time when may young families in our society are exploring how they want to raise their children, the PJ Library offers resources for making Jewish choices and establishing Jewish connections.

-The Jewish Federation of Pinellas and Pasco proudly supports over 300 monthly subscriptions to date.
+The Jewish Federation of Florida's Gulf Coast proudly supports over 500 monthly subscriptions to date.

 In this beloved tale from Eastern Europe, a distraught man discovers a positive attitude for dealing with the overcrowding in his small home.